SuperOfficeDocs/superoffice-docs/docs/api/authentication/overview.md

 ## NetServer configuration

-All NetServer integrations **that use SuperOffice assemblies** require settings in an application's configuration file, *app.config* or *web.config*.
+All NetServer integrations **that use SuperOffice assemblies** require settings in an [application's configuration file][10], *app.config* or *web.config*.

-Having connection issues?
-Check the [Data element][1].
+This is not the case for custom web service proxies or REST.
+This applies only when an application makes a file reference to *SOCore.dll*, *SoDatabase.dll*, and other required SuperOffice DLLs.

+> [!NOTE]
+> The [Data element][1] contains the session, database, and explicit sections.
+Often, the cause of connectivity problems lays here.

 You might also be interested in: